-On September 22nd, Professor Philip Diamond, the world-famous astronomer and Director-General of the Square Kilometer Array (SKA), visited Guangzhou University (GU) to discuss joint participation in the SKA project and gave an academic report to students on the topic of exploring the universe and the origin of life.
+On September 22nd, Professor Philip Diamond, the world-famous astronomer and Director-General of the Square Kilometer Array (SKA), visited Guangzhou University (GZHU) to discuss joint participation in the SKA project and gave an academic report to students on the topic of exploring the universe and the origin of life.

 As one of the founding members of SKA, China has undertaken significant tasks.
-The Astrophysics Center of the School of Physics and Electronic Engineering of GU have been involved in SKA data processing since 2015.
-As the only Chinese scientist working in a technical position in the Headquarters of SKA, GU Professor Wang Feng has led his team to take charge in imaging and calibration data processing of the SKA radio interference array.
+The Astrophysics Center of the School of Physics and Electronic Engineering of GZHU have been involved in SKA data processing since 2015.
+As the only Chinese scientist working in a technical position in the Headquarters of SKA, GZHU Professor Wang Feng has led his team to take charge in imaging and calibration data processing of the SKA radio interference array.
 Their work has the distinction of being the leader in the world.

 上一条：Groundbreaking Ceremony Hosted for the Hong Kong University of Science and Technology (Guangzhou)

 下一条：Guangzhou University Participates in the National Key Project "Key Technology and Demonstration of Internet of Things and Smart Cities"